alanjyu/oasis_montaj_map_templates/README.md

 ## Limitation

 - Geosoft templates cannot define the sizes of coordinate labels or legends, or any elements related to the data before creating the map.
-- Geosoft templates does not store any images which must be stored externally (refer to Step 5).
+- Geosoft templates does not include any images which must be stored externally (refer to Step 5).